groshi-project/groshi/README.md

 # groshi
 **groshi** - goddamn simple tool to keep track of your finances.

+> Work on groshi is still in progress, but it is close to release.

 ## Features
 Using groshi you can perform all basic operations with transactions in different currencies: create, read and update them, besides you can also get useful summary of all transactions